The World Goes On: Publication

-The novel was published in Hungarian by Magvető in March 2013.
+The book was published in Hungarian by Magvető in March 2013.
 It was translated into English by John Batki, Ottilie Mulzet, and George Szirtes and published in 2017 by Tuskar Rock Press in the United Kingdom and New Directions Publishing in the United States.
 The translation was first published by Tuskar Rock on 2 November 2017.

 Many of the stories had been previously published: